JaredStemper/Pandoras-Memories/README.md

   - Google folder slideshow
 - Slideshow/Modes can be controlled from buttons on board
 - Grabs photos dynamically from a Google Drive folder
-- controlled through remote control or buttons on hardware
+- Controlled through remote control or buttons on hardware